emmawalshdev/The-Book-bar/testing.md

 4. I want to add a Buy now link to each book so that I can potentially make money off click-through sales.

     - A Buy now input field is provided as part of the upload book form submission
-    - If blank, the Buy now link will not appear on the book page.
+    - If blank, the Buy now link will not appear on the Book page.
-    - If provided, the Buy now link will be published on the book page.
+    - If provided, the Buy now link will be published on the Book page.
     - Verification of the link has not been developed in this release:
         - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under Features Left to Implement.
         - With a more advanced understanding of this concept, the development of this feature will be revisited at a later stage.